University of Oklahoma Announces College Convocations and Commencements

-NORMAN – The University of Oklahoma has announced its lineup of individual college convocations and other end-of-year academic ceremonies.
+NORMAN – The University of Oklahoma has announced its individual college convocations and other end-of-year academic ceremonies.

-OU previously announced that Fareed Zakaria, one of the nation’s leading critical thinkers who serves as editor-at-large of TIME and as a Washington Post columnist, will deliver OU’s university-wide Commencement address on Friday, May 10.
-Zakaria will receive an honorary degree at the 7 p.m. ceremony in The Gaylord Family – Oklahoma Memorial Stadium, 180 W. Brooks St.
+OU previously announced that Wendy Kopp, CEO and Co-founder of Teach For All, and Founder and Chair of Teach For America, will deliver OU’s university-wide Commencement address on Friday, May 9.
+Kopp also will receive an honorary degree at the 7 p.m. ceremony in The Gaylord Family – Oklahoma Memorial Stadium, 180 W. Brooks St.

 Commencement is the ceremony where degrees are officially conferred.
-Filled with pageantry, it is the time for all 2012-13 graduates to celebrate the culmination of their time at OU.
-Doctoral degree candidates are recognized during this time.
+Filled with pageantry, it is the time for all 2013-14 graduates to celebrate the culmination of their time at OU.
+Doctoral degree candidates are recognized individually during this time.

-At the individual college convocations, all other graduates will be recognized, have their pictures taken and their diplomas presented by their dean.
-Unless otherwise noted, all convocations will be held Saturday, May 11.
+At the college convocations, all other graduates will be recognized individually, have their pictures taken and their diplomas presented by their dean.
+Unless otherwise noted, all convocations will be held Saturday, May 10.
 Some events require tickets and/or have participation restrictions; for details and the most up-to-date information, please visit www.ou.edu/content/commencement/convocations_receptions/spring_convocation.html.

 College of Allied Health Convocation